BPEC: An R Package for Bayesian Phylogeographic and Ecological Clustering: User interface

 \subsubsection{Environmental and/or phenotypic covariates plot}

-In cases where environmental or phenotypic covariates have also been used, posterior draws of the distribution of the covariates within clusters are available through \code{SampleMeansR} and \code{SampleCovsR}.
+In cases where environmental or phenotypic covariates have also been used, posterior draws for the distribution of the covariates within clusters are available through cluster means \code{output.clust(bpecout)$sampleMeans} and covariances \code{output.clust(bpecout)$sampleCovs}.
 These can be summarized through posterior medians and 5/95\% credible regions, colour-coded using the same coding as the contour plot.
 To aid plotting and interpretation, the covariate names of each of the columns of \code{coordsLocs} are used.
 The first two (corresponding to longitude and latitude) are automatically ignored in this function. \begin{Schunk} \begin{Sinput} R> par(mfrow = c(2, 3)) R> bpec.covariatesPlot(bpecout, colorCode = c(7, 5, 6, 3, 2)) \end{Sinput} \end{Schunk}

-An example of the plot produced in the case of the brown frog dataset is shown in Figure~\ref{CovariatesPlot} in Section~\ref{sec:analysis}.
+The plot produced in the case of the brown frog dataset is shown in Figure~\ref{CovariatesPlot}.